Flame-Developers/flame-v5/README.md

 But before you start, please notice, that you should use [Conventional Commits](https://conventionalcommits.org), and do not open duplicate Pull-requests.

 ## License
 Please also remember, that this project is licensed under the [Apache License 2.0](https://github.com/Flame-Developers/Flame/blob/main/LICENSE.md).
-You **may** use code from here for your own purposes, but you **must** provide original author of the code and a link to this repository.
+You **may** use code from here for your own purposes, but you **must** credit the original author of the code and provide link to this repository.